 - Placing a tax lien on your property

-The longer the debt goes unpaid, the more severe the consequences become so it’s to your benefit to address an unpaid tax bill in a timely manner.
+The longer the liability goes unpaid, the more severe the consequences become so it’s to your benefit to address an unpaid tax bill in a timely manner.

 Lesson #3: The penalties for tax fraud are steep